 Top 10 Best (and Worst) Comeback Albums of All Time

-Guitar World picks the best (and a few of the worst) comeback albums of all time.
+So, with that in mind, here's our list of the 10 best (and worst) comeback albums of all time.

 08. Foo Fighters — Foo Fighters (1995)

 The Set-Up: There's no doubt that Nirvana changed everything, and that by 1994 they were one of, if not the biggest band in the world.
 For a few years, all of the United States felt like Seattle, and the sale of thrift-store sweaters was at an all-time high.
 That is, until the suicide of lead singer/guitarist Kurt Cobain in April of that year.

 The Comeback: It would take one hell of an effort for anything Dave Grohl released from that point on to not be considered a mere footnote in the history of Nirvana.
 The fact that we now know Grohl as one of the biggest personalities in rock—who also has shared the stage with the likes of Jimmy Page and plays in a band with John Paul Jones—is a testament to his tenacity and talent for crafting memorable hooks.